A quantum speedup in machine learning: Finding a N-bit Boolean function for a classification: Applying differential evolution

+We consider more practical learning model, taking into account a real circumstance.
 A general analysis of the learning efficiency is very complicated as too many factors are associated with the learning behavior.
-Further, most efficient learning algorithms tend to use the heuristic rules and are problem-specific \cite{Middleton:2004ji,Pal:1996bm}.
-Nevertheless, it has been believed that the acceptable region is a key factor of the learning efficiency in a heuristic manner \cite{vandenBergh:2004kz}.
-In this sense, we conjecture that the quantum circuit would offer a higher learning efficiency than the classical one in such a practical learning model.
-Here, we consider a differential evolution, which is known as one of the most efficient learning methods for the global optimization \cite{Storn:1997hv}.
-The differential evolution follows: To begin, we randomly prepare $M$ sets of control parameters, $\{ p_k \}_i$ ($i=1,2,\ldots,M$).
-Here, it is convenient to describe the control parameter set as $2^N$-dimensional real vector $\bi{p}_i = (p_1, p_2, \ldots, p_{2^N-1})$, and we call $\bi{p}_i$ a control parameter vector. [$\mathbf{D.1}$] We generate $M$ mutant vectors $\bi{m}_i$ according to
+Furthermore, the most efficient learning algorithms tend to use the heuristic rules and are problem-specific \cite{Middleton:2004ji,Pal:1996bm}.
+Nevertheless, it is usually believed that the acceptable region is a key factor of the learning efficiency in a heuristic manner \cite{vandenBergh:2004kz}.
+In this sense, we conjecture that the quantum machine offers the quantum speedup even in a practical learning method.

-where we randomly choose mutually different $a$, $b$, and $c$ among $M$ control parameter vectors.
-A free parameter $W$ is called a differential weight. [$\mathbf{D.2}$] After that, the control parameter vectors $\bi{p}_i$'s are reformed to the trial vectors $\bi{t}_i$ by the following rule: For each $k$,